workos/ruby-example-applications/ruby-mfa-example/README.md

 # ruby-mfa-example

-An example Sinatra application demonstrating how Magic Link works with WorkOS and Ruby.
+An example Sinatra application demonstrating how MFA works with WorkOS and Ruby.

 ## Clone and Install